dieterichlawson/tdml/README.md

 rake transform:expand   # Expand the featureset by adding press to press and release to release latencies
 ```

-Running `rake extract:expand` will extract, clean, and expand your data.
-You can also run `rake extract:csv` if you need a csv.
+A good way to get started is by running `rake transform:expand`, which will extract, clean, and expand your data.
+This gives you a tsv, but you can also run `rake extract:csv` if you need a csv.
 You should generate the data before running any summarization tasks.